PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/introduction_to_programming.md

 #  Introduction to Computer Programming

-## Computer Programs
+## Computer Programmes

-Computer programs are everywhere - not just inside computers.
+Computer programmes are everywhere - not just inside computers.
-Your digital watch (if you are still wearing a watch!), calculator, smart speaker, and car are running {term}`embedded programs`.
+Your digital watch (if you are still wearing a watch...), calculator, smart speaker, and car are running {term}`embedded programmes`.

-A computer programme is a set of instructions that tells a computer (and other devices) what to do.
+A computer program is a sequence of instructions that tell a computer (and other devices) what to do.
+When the program runs, the computer's processor interprets and acts on each instruction, and then moves on to the next instruction until the program completes execution.

-Software is the collection of programs running on a computer.
-Once a device is programmed, the computer code is invisible.
+Software is the collection of programmes running on a computer.
+Once a device is programmed, the computer programmes are invisible.

 Hardware is the device that the software runs on - software controls hardware.

-The object of learning computer programming is to become able to write computer programmes that correctly instruct a device to perform a series of tasks; for example calculate some numbers, based on input from the keyboard, and display the results on the screen.
+The object of learning computer programming is to become able to write computer programmes that correctly instruct a device to perform a series of tasks; for example, to calculate some numbers, based on input from the keyboard, and to display the results on the screen.

 The final result of programming is usually an executable program, which is a {term}`binary file` capable of running directly on the machine's hardware.